 4.3 A Referee’s authority to sanction players starts when a player enters the field to warm up and ceases at the termination of the game

-4.4 Once a game is over (the horn has sounded) sanctioning can only be done by the facility manager – Management sanctioning (Administrative Red Carding) may be done until players are off AISF property
+4.4 Once a game is over (the horn has sounded or referee has whistled for the end of the game) sanctioning can only be done by the facility manager – Management sanctioning (Administrative Red Carding) may be done until players are off AISF property

 4.5 Powers and responsibilities: Field Referee